kreshuklab/CRank-Consistency_based_ranking/README.md

 Within the scripts folder there are mulitple scripts that allow easy interaction with the repository and to reproduce the results of the paper.

+All of the scripts require a single command line argument --config which defines a path to a `meta_config.yaml` that defines the arguments to be used in that particular script.
+The general structure of the code base is that the user defines a meta config which defines a transfer sweep between a set of source models and target datasets.
+When running the scripts they will automatically generate individual transfer yamls which define the arguments for one specfic transfer (Source model -> Target dataset).
+The results and correspponding transfer yamls will be saved in a specific structure as illustrated in `examples/example_batch_run/output_structure`.

+The meta_config.yaml has a specific structure defined by the pydantic model `MetaConfig()`, which can be found in `src/model_ranking/dataclass.py`, and is summarised below.
+Examples of suitable meta configs can be found in `examples/meta_configs`.
+MetaConfig():
+    - **target_datasets**: Sequence of target dataset configs defning the datasets which will be investigated in this run.
+In practice since TargetConfigs have predefined default values, we only need to specify the dataset names to run with default settings.
+    - **source_models**: Sequence of source models that will be used to predict on each of the target datasets, again can be specified just as a sequence of names.
+    - **segmentation_mode**: Specify if instance or semantic segmentation.
+Appropriate models should be used.
+    - **run_mode**: Specify if running full sweep with prediction, performance evaluation and consistency evaluation.
+Or if only performance evaluation or only conistency evaluation.
+    - **summary_results**: Define settings for saving summary results.
+    - **overwrite_yaml**: Boolean flag to overwrite any exisiting run config yamls.
+    - **data_base_path**: Path to data directory containing target datasets.
+    - **model_dir_path**: Path to directory containing source model checkpoints.
+    - **feature_perturbations**: Defining feature space perturbation settings, used for consistency calculation if required.
+    - **input_augs**: Defining input perturbation settings, used for consistency calculation if required.
+    - **output_settings**: Defining output settings.
+    - **eval_settings**: Defining performance evaluation metric settings, if required.
+    - **consistency_settings**: Defining consistency metric settings, if required.

 #### Activate conda environment

 ```